SAP-samples/teched2025-IN162/exercises/ex4/ex4_1_details.md

     Action: `Create`, Name: `SAP_MessageProcessingLogCustomStatus`, Source Type: `Constant`, Source Value: `Terminated: Customer ID mismatch`.
 <br>![](../ex4/images/image-70.png)

-1. After this, Click on the (+) button on the 'Set Custom Status' content modifier to add a new Flow step.
+1. After this, click on the (+) button on the 'Set Custom Status' content modifier to add a new Flow step.
 <br>![](../ex4/images/image-29.png)

 1. Look up and select the 'Terminate Message' step in the 'add flow step' dialog.